 As a Belgian and French national, having lived in the USA and Europe, Marie-France has evolved into multi-cultural environment, speaks five languages and holds a Masters degree in commercial engineering from ICHEC, Brussels, followed by Jet program in the US.

-Prior to joining Philips, in the function of Global Category Services for Professional Lighting Solutions, Marie-France Crevecoeur was Service Operations Director Europe, Global Launch leader of E-connected services, and Service Marketing Director Europe for Honeywell Building Solutions, a business unit of Honeywell International Inc and Pan European Sales Manager for Honeywell Chemicals and Solutia/Monsanto.
+Prior to joining Philips, in the function of Business Leader Professional Services for Professional Lighting Solutions, Marie-France Crevecoeur was Service Operations Director Europe, Global Launch leader of E-connected services, and Service Marketing Director Europe for Honeywell Building Solutions, a business unit of Honeywell International Inc and Pan European Sales Manager for Honeywell Chemicals and Solutia/Monsanto.